Aoraki Funeral Services

 Picture

-A eulogy (sometimes called a life story ) is a speech given at a service in memory of the deceased.
-It is usually delivered by someone who knew the deceased person well.
+A eulogy (sometimes called a life story ) is a speech given at a service in memory of the deceased and often delivered by someone who knew the deceased person well.
 It can cover the main events, successes and achievements in their life.
-A Eulogy can also reflect the person's character and essence and have the parts that were important to them.
+A Eulogy can also reflect the person's character and essence and have the important events of their life.

 Picture